mdheisser/MusicBot-React-Redux/notes.md

 Need to do:
--- sign up or log in form with spotify
 -- see profile: my likes and my inputs
--- when dislike button is hit, new song is rendered
+-- when dislike button is hit, new song is rendered --log in with spotify
--- add animation background
--- add # scroll and react routes
+-- fix search form
+-- fix CSS

 The code is written in ES6 as much as possible *